vincentLirette/Cthulhu/README.md

 ### !ping

-Use this command to check if the bot is alive.
+Use this command to check if Cthulhu is awake.

 ### !flip